E-ISSN:2583-2468

 Applying the pole placement method with the desired specifications, the controller parameters for the position loop and speed loop are obtained.

-Based on the discretized model Error!
-Reference source not found., a current prediction model is constructed as follows:
+Based on the discretized model (9), a current prediction model is constructed as follows:

-Where asejar_131_OtherFormula02.JPG is the current at the k-th sampling time; is the control signal for the next i-th step, with the prediction horizon N. The goal of the controller is to find an optimal control value.
+Where asejar_131_31.jpgis the current at the k-th sampling time; asejar_131_32.jpg is the control signal for the next i-th step, with the prediction horizon N. The goal of the controller is to find an optimal control value.
 We select the value function in the following quadratic form:

-The control signal udq is generated by a three-phase inverter.
+The control signal is udq generated by a three-phase inverter.
 This converter uses the SVM modulation method based on 6 basic vectors.
-With this method, the modulation values are normalized to form the vector asejar_131_OtherFormula04.JPG.
+With this method, the modulation values are normalized to form the vector asejar_131_19.jpg.
 Therefore, a finite number of voltage vectors can be applied to the motor.
-In this paper, six fundamental vectors and six vectors created by pulse-width modulating the fundamental vectors to half their magnitude are used to form the vector set asejar_131_OtherFormula05.JPG, as shown in Fig. 3.
+In this paper, six fundamental vectors and six vectors created by pulse-width modulating the fundamental vectors to half their magnitude are used to form the vector set asejar_131_20.jpg , as shown in Fig. 3.

 Figure 2: